kapresoft/kapresoft.github.io/_posts/2018-08-16-getting-started-with-maven.md

 # Table of Contents

+1. Prerequisite
-1. What is Maven?
+2. What is Maven?
-2. Downloading and Installing Maven
+3. Downloading and Installing Maven
-3. Environment Variables and System Paths
+4. Environment Variables and System Paths
-4. Your First Maven Project
+5. Your First Maven Project

 {% include separator.html %}

+# 1.&nbsp;&nbsp;Prerequisite
+- JDK 1.10 or below installed ~ [Getting Started with Java](/getting-started-with-java.html)

-# 1.&nbsp;&nbsp;What is Maven?
+# 2.&nbsp;&nbsp;What is Maven?

 Maven is a project management utility that provides a means to manage builds, dependencies, documentation, reporting, source control management, releases and distribution.